Fill your belly at these Japanese buffets

 Image credit: @hokkaidosushi_sg

 Located at M Hotel in Tanjong Pagar, Hokkaido Sushi Restaurant prides themselves in dishing out both classic and contemporary Japanese dishes.
-Savour The Hokkaido Buffet Experience at $41.50++ for a weekday lunch and $44++ for a weekend lunch.
-The dinner buffet is priced at $47++ every Monday to Thursday, and $50.50++ every Friday to Sunday, on public holidays and the eve of public holidays.
+Prices start at $38++ for lunch, while the dinner buffet is priced at $44++ every Monday to Thursday, and $48++ every Friday to Sunday, on public holidays and the eve of public holidays.
 Some crowd-favourite sushi items are Garlic Miso Aburi Salmon and Mentai Aburi Ebi.

 Address: 6 Eu Tong Sen Street, #03-88, The Central, Singapore 059817